Reiko Tomii selects five books from AAA's Collection that help situate 1960s Japanese art in the broader history of modern and contemporary art.

-Conceptualism is not unlike 'avant-garde.'
+Conceptualism is not unlike "avant-garde."
 Phenomena characterised by the word can be observed worldwide.
-Yet, unlike 'avant-garde' art, conceptualism emerged in a more limited timeframe of post-war art history.
-Key to the project is the methodological concept of 'different clocks' of conceptualism that kept different times in different locales.
+Yet, unlike "avant-garde" art, conceptualism emerged in a more limited timeframe of post-war art history.
+Key to the project is the methodological concept of "different clocks" of conceptualism that kept different times in different locales.
 This concept defied the conventional Eurocentric narrative that a new idea/movement arises in the center and spreads to the periphery, while embracing multiple localised narratives.
 The organisers (Luis Camnitzer, Jane Farver, and Rachel Weiss) ostensibly eschewed the claim that conceptualism was an international style, which implicitly underscores the Eurocentricism of art history.
-The 'different clocks' approach, put in practice through the region-by-region, country-by-country examinations, provides ample room of exploration to each area, encouraging investigations of local contexts and practices.
-Although this approach does not necessarily promote 'national art histories,' it nonetheless makes it less obvious to see connections and resonances among different areas.
+The "different clocks" approach, put in practice through the region-by-region, country-by-country examinations, provides ample room of exploration to each area, encouraging investigations of local contexts and practices.
+Although this approach does not necessarily promote "national art histories," it nonetheless makes it less obvious to see connections and resonances among different areas.
 Yet, we also must acknowledge thematic approaches to the similar practices make it difficult to understand local developments, as deployed in the exhibition display of Cubism in Asia: Unbounded Dialogues (its catalogue has certain regional focuses).
 In this regard, Global Conceptualism points to a conundrum of human cognition, which seems to function in stages, making it difficult to comprehend in diachronic and synchronic manners at the same time.
-At least, this is one lesson I learned from this project, which compelled me to think both in terms of expanding the knowledge base and constructing a critical framework of global art histor
+At least, this is one lesson I learned from this project, which compelled me to think both in terms of expanding the knowledge base and constructing a critical framework of global art history.

 The author of this volume, Midori Yoshimoto, is among the first generation of scholars and curators inspired by Munroe’s Japanese Art After 1945 to focus on post-war Japanese art in their doctoral studies and professional careers.
 Though small in number, they forged forward by building upon a horizon opened up by their predecessors, myself included.
 Looking at performance art, one of the major battle grounds of 1960s art, in which Japanese artists made substantial contributions both internationally and domestically, Yoshimoto incorporated feminist art history and biographical studies to map ‘networks’ of international connections and cross-pollinations that informed the work of four Fluxus artists and Kusama Yayoi in an artistic diaspora of Japanese art in New York.

-Although we usually study how 'networks' worked in terms of the flow of information and the human connections, their failure—'disconnections' and 'misconnections'—is also a historical factor, especially when we study individualised and localised decision-making.
+Although we usually study how "networks" worked in terms of the flow of information and the human connections, their failure—"disconnections" and "misconnections"—is also a historical factor, especially when we study individualised and localised decision-making.
 While the connection between Fluxus and Japan was significant, it should be remembered that Japan was no monolithic locale.
-Tokyo may be its center, but the 1960s especially saw the proliferation of what was called the 'regional avant-garde.'
-For example, the pioneering conceptualist Matsuzawa Yutaka began his investigation of language as 'discursive' material of art in 1961 and wholeheartedly affirmed his use of it as 'immaterial' material in 1964; it is tempting to consider his connection with Yoko Ono, whose language-only work was first exhibited in a perfunctory manner at the Sōgetsu Art Center in Tokyo in 1962 and anthologised as Grapefruit in 1964.
+Tokyo may be its centre, but the 1960s especially saw the proliferation of what was called the "regional avant-garde."
+For example, the pioneering conceptualist Matsuzawa Yutaka began his investigation of language as "discursive" material of art in 1961 and wholeheartedly affirmed his use of it as "immaterial" material in 1964; it is tempting to consider his connection with Yoko Ono, whose language-only work was first exhibited in a perfunctory manner at the Sōgetsu Art Center in Tokyo in 1962 and anthologised as Grapefruit in 1964.
 Yet, it is unlikely that Matsuzawa was aware of Ono’s practices, with his remote residency away from Tokyo and the networks he kept outside the Tokyo Fluxus circles.
 Even a single locale of Japan demands multiple perspectives.

-Photography was introduced to Japan shortly after the invention of the medium in the mid-19th century.
-No better example can be found than photography to study how a 'different vocabulary' is generated in a different locale even when the ‘clock’ was initially shared.
-The format of 'photobooks,' or shashinshū in Japanese, is a case in point.
+Photography was introduced to Japan shortly after the invention of the medium in the mid-nineteenth century.
+No better example can be found than photography to study how a "different vocabulary" is generated in a different locale even when the "clock" was initially shared.
+The format of "photobooks," or shashinshū in Japanese, is a case in point.
 As carefully demonstrated in this volume by Kaneko Ryūichi, a respected photo historian, and Ivan Vartanian, a Tokyo-based art writer, shashinshū are ubiquitous in post-war Japanese photography as the favored medium of expression.
 In Japan, the print media (including magazines and newspapers) has long been considered the ultimate form of photography, in contrast to the Western attitude which privileges exhibitions over publications and vintage prints over modern prints.
 The situation began to change in the 1970s, but even today, younger photographers frequently debut by publishing shashinshū rather than having exhibitions.